fjeldstad/HealthCheck/README.md

 ### Hihaj.HealthCheck.Windows

-- `CpuUsageIsOk` - passes as long as CPU usage is below a (configurable) threshold. _(Uses performance counters, which means the Windows user that is executing the health check (such as an app pool identity) has the correct permissions.)_
+- `CpuUsageIsOk` - passes as long as CPU usage is below a (configurable) threshold. _(Uses performance counters, which means the Windows user that is executing the health check (such as an app pool identity) needs to have the correct permissions.)_
 - `SystemDriveHasFreeSpace` - passes as long as the system drive has at least X bytes available (configurable).

 ### Hihaj.HealthCheck.Redis